Brainz22/useful_notes/flow4L1TriggerRate.md

 ```
 ***Note***: I ran into some authentication issues and had to add a Github SSH key to LPC (I am working from LPC).
 If you run into these issues, my notes [here](https://github.com/Brainz22/useful_notes/blob/main/Workflow%40corr4_APxV1.md).
 Step 1,2,4,5 explain how to create and add the Github key.
 It also shows it for Gitlab, but we only need Github.
 Or, if you already have a github key and still getting the "fatal: could not read from remote repository" error, you may only need to add your Github key to the `ssh-agent`.
 Step 1 in the link I provided shows how to do that.

+3. Do the following things:

+* comment out the line [here](https://github.com/cms-l1-dpg/Phase2-L1Nano/blob/main/python/l1tPh2Nanotables_cff.py#L403) in the local repo you just cloned in step 2.
+* add the following line to `PhysicsTools/L1Nano/python/l1tPh2Nanotables_cff.py`:
+`llpTagScore = ExtVar(cms.InputTag("l1tTOoLLiPProducerCorrectedEmulator", "L1PFLLPJets"),float, doc="NN LLP Tag score")`,
+you can place it under the existing
+`btagScore = ...`

-3. As instructed in the repo suggested in step 2, we have to do `cmsRun`.
+4. As instructed in the repo suggested in step 2, we have to do `cmsRun`.
 First, I did `cd /uscms/home/rmarroqu/nobackup/CMS_L1Trigger_Analysis/work/CMSSW_14_0_0_pre3/src/PhysicsTools/L1Nano` (this the folder `\L1Nano` in the repo you cloned above).
 Then, `cmsRun test/v33_rerunL1wTT_cfg.py`.

-4. Run the `cmsDriver` Command inside a `.sh` file as usual, `bash cmsDriver.sh`, for example.
+5. Run the `cmsDriver` Command inside a `.sh` file as usual, `bash cmsDriver.sh`, for example.
 The contents in that `.sh` file will be:

-Then, Daniel is suggesting:
+as Daniel suggested:
 ```bash
 cmsDriver.py step1 \
 --conditions 131X_mcRun4_realistic_v9 \